 So how does the cash flow at Power-One look?
 Take a peek at the chart below, which flags questionable cash flow sources with a red bar.

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 TTM = trailing 12 months.

 When I say "questionable cash flow sources," I mean items such as changes in taxes payable, tax benefits from stock options, and asset sales, among others.
 That's not to say that companies booking these as sources of cash flow are weak, or are engaging in any sort of wrongdoing, or that everything that comes up questionable in my graph is automatically bad news.
 But whenever a company is getting more than, say, 10% of its cash from operations from these dubious sources, investors ought to make sure to refer to the filings and dig in.

 Power-One's issue isn't questionable cash flow boosts, but items in that suspect group that reduced cash flow.
-Within the questionable cash flow figure -- here a negative -- plotted in the TTM period above, changes in taxes payable constituted the biggest reversal.
-Overall, the biggest drag on FCF came from changes in accounts payable, which represented 94.6% of cash from operations.
+Within the questionable cash flow figure -- here a negative-- plotted in the TTM period above, changes in taxes payable constituted the biggest reversal.
+Overall, the biggest drag on FCF also came from changes in taxes payable.

 A Foolish final thought